abacus42/CoCoA-Vim/README.md

 # CoCoA-Vim

-This Plugin provides basic vim support for out favourite computer algebra system CoCoA http://cocoa.dima.unige.it/.
+This Plugin provides basic vim support for our favourite computer algebra system CoCoA http://cocoa.dima.unige.it/.